STTARR Logo Reseach and Innovation Cores Logo

 • positron emission tomography (PET) and single-photon emission computed tomography (SPECT) imaging

-• New to STTARR Fall 2022 is the LabLogic® Logi-CHROME ONE, the integrated all-in-one radio-HPLC system specifically developed for PET/SPECT quality control, providing a small footprint and simple to use solution for radiochemical purity testing.
+• The LabLogic® Logi-CHROME ONE, the integrated all-in-one radio-HPLC system specifically developed for PET/SPECT quality control, providing a small footprint and simple to use solution for radiochemical purity testing.

 Icon image of cell